dmitry-merzlyakov/nledger/README.md

 *So, if Ledger is so nice, why NLedger?* Here is the answer or, in other words, the project mission :)

 The first use of NLedger is enabling Ledger features in Windows world.
-Even as a developer, I found it not easy to run Ledger 3.1.1 on Windows 10 and, I believe, it would be unsolvable problem for regular people.
+Even as a developer, I found it was not easy to run Ledger 3.1.1 on Windows 10 and, I believe, it would be unsolvable problem for regular people.

 I would like to let everyone install NLedger by one click and use it exactly